 Depending on their level of expertise, aquarists tend to interfere more or less in the chemical composition of aquarium water.
-While these parameters can and often must be adjusted as needed, there are compounds among them whose presence is essential and getting rid of them altogether is unwise.
-To prove that not every hero wears a cape, today we will learn about pH buffers in the aquarium, which include bicarbonates.
+While these parameters can and often must be adjusted as needed, there are compounds among them, such as pH buffers, whose presence in an aquarium is essential and getting rid of them altogether is unwise.

 Bicarbonates play a significant and dual role in any water body.
 To explain both phenomena, let’s start with theory.
 Bicarbonates are hydrogen salts of carbonic acid.
 We all encounter carbonic acid (H2CO3) on a daily basis.
 It is formed when carbon dioxide (CO2) combines with water (H2O ).